unic0rn9k/slas/README.md

 This is most efficient when you know you don't need mutable access or ownership of a vector.

 **mut_moo_ref** returns a `MutStaticVecRef`.
-This is a lot like `moo_ref`, but is usefull when you want to mutate you data in place (fx if you wan't to normalize a vector).
+This is a lot like `moo_ref`, but is usefull when you want to mutate your data in place (fx if you wan't to normalize a vector).
 You should only use this if you want mutable access to a vector WITH sideeffects.

 **moo** returns a `StaticCowVec` that references `self`.
 This is usefull if you don't know if you need mutable access to you vector and you don't want sideeffects.